zDevelopers/UHPlugin/README.md

  - `/uh healall [half-hearts=20]` : heals all players instead of only one.
  - `/uh resurrect <player>` : resurrects a player.

+### Permissions

+ - `uh.build`:  allows an user to build before the beginning of the game.
+Default: operator.
+ - `uh.<command>`: allows an user to use the command `/uh <command>`.
+Default: operator.

+If you don't want to bother with permissions, the operators can do anything; the non-ops, nothing.

 ## Licence